pdyq/pycmncvtr/README.md

-# pycnmcvtr - a tool for getting informations for Chinese characters
+# pycmncvtr - a tool for getting informations for Chinese characters

 ## What is this?